jMetal/jMetalPy/docs/source/runner/observer.rst

    algorithm.observable.register(observer=basic)

-A full list of all available observers can be found :doc:`here </../api/jmetal.core.component>`.
+A full list of all available observer can be found at :py:mod:`observer`.